mvazquezc/mvazquezc.github.io/content/posts/2019-05-18-openshift-operator-framework/index.md

 	}
 	return false
 }

+// Ignore changes that do not increase the resource generation func ignoreDeletionPredicate() predicate.Predicate {
+	return predicate.Funcs{
+		UpdateFunc: func(e event.UpdateEvent) bool {
+			// Ignore updates to CR status in which case metadata.Generation does not change return e.ObjectOld.GetGeneration() != e.ObjectNew.GetGeneration()
+		},
+		DeleteFunc: func(e event.DeleteEvent) bool {
+			// Evaluates to false if the object has been confirmed deleted. return !e.DeleteStateUnknown
+		},
+	}
+}
 ~~~

 You can download the controller code, remember to change the GitHub ID before bulding the operator: